 "A trip to the GP would be a good idea, changes in personality could indicate the onset of mental health changes for several reasons."

-"To quote from a play - I think 'Winter Journey' - tell him 'I married you for happiness & if necessary I will leave you for the same reason.'"
+"To quote from a play - I think 'Winter Journey' - tell him 'I married you for happiness and if necessary I will leave you for the same reason.'"

 "If he is angry with you all the time and you know you haven't done anything to deserve it,maybe it's time to tell him to sling his hook.
 Why should YOU leave?"

-"You need to ask him, "why are you always angry" listen to what he says!"
+"You need to ask him, "why are you always angry" - and listen to what he says!"

 "Something is worrying him and he feels awkward teĺling you."

-"I think its a control issue he has had power at work etc not got it anymore."
+"I think its a control issue; he has had power at work but he's not got it anymore."

 "He may be in the early stages of dementia, that can affect mood."